patrickbucher/factorizer/article/article.md

 TODO: setup using mix, prime sieve (of Eratosthenes), factorization, stop watch, unit tests

+This project was created using Elixir's `mix` tool:

+    # TODO: check if this is correct
+    $ mix new factorizer

 # Basic Implementation

 TODO: Factorizer, without Concurrency, `factorizer.ex` is `Factorizer`, etc.